yyyamamoto/TSS-analysis/README.md

-TSS-analysis
+TSS-analysis.
-clustering TSS tags in genomics
+clustering TSS tags in genomics.
 TSS-seq data are mapped into a genome, simlified form tag read to pin-point TSS, clusterd.
 From clustered data, peak position, positions of both edges, and tag number of the cluster are to be identified.

 TSSClusteringFromMappedData.pl